uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 * [Delete ‘Report and Pay Capital Gains Tax on Residential Property’ Overrides](/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Capital-Gains-on-Residential-Property-Disposals/paths/~1individuals~1income-received~1disposals~1residential-property~1%7Bnino%7D~1%7BtaxYear%7D~1ppd/delete)
 * [Delete CGT Residential Property Disposals](/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Capital-Gains-on-Residential-Property-Disposals/paths/~1individuals~1income-received~1disposals~1residential-property~1%7Bnino%7D~1%7BtaxYear%7D/delete)
 * [Delete Other Capital Gains and Disposals](/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Other-Capital-Gains-and-Disposals/paths/~1individuals~1income-received~1disposals~1other-gains~1%7Bnino%7D~1%7BtaxYear%7D/delete)

+## Marriage Allowance

+Marriage Allowance allows the customer to transfer some of their Personal Allowance to their husband, wife or civil partner.
+This reduces the customer’s tax in the tax year (6 April to 5 April the next year).
+For more information about marriage allowance, refer to [Marriage Allowance: How it works - GOV.UK](https://www.gov.uk/marriage-allowance).

+Customers can create a Marriage Allowance claim using their name, date of birth and NINO.
+To do this action, the software must call the [Create Marriage Allowance](/api-documentation/docs/api/service/individuals-disclosures-api/1.0/oas/page#tag/Marriage-Allowance/paths/~1individuals~1disclosures~1marriage-allowance~1{nino}/post) endpoint in the [Individuals Disclosures API](/api-documentation/docs/api/service/individuals-disclosures-api/).
+Once the claim has been accepted by HMRC, they can view their Marriage Allowance in their tax calculations.